 It’s been a few months since Google Analytics got a makeover and everyone’s enjoying the new look with improved usability.
 There are a lot of new and improved features we’ve since then.
 A

 We couldn’t resist writing about the latest feature.

-As a web analytics consulting firm, it had been imperative for us to be able to communicate how different acquisition sources interact with each other and how to look at them in sequencing view of them.
+As a web analytics consulting firm, it had been imperative for us to be able to communicate how different acquisition sources interact with each other and how to look at them in a sequencing view of them.

-This is a very latest feature added by Google in GA version 5.
+This is the very latest feature added by Google in GA version 5.
 Till now, you knew which of your marketing channels are contributing to the total conversions, with numbers.
-Google Analytics showed you only last traffic source, which contributed in sales.
+Google Analytics showed you only the last traffic source, which contributed to sales.
 But it’s not the case every time.
 The customers might have seen an ad on Facebook or Google, clicked on it but didn’t buy.
 After 15 days, they visited the website directly and purchased.
 The credit for conversion will go to Direct visits.
 But that’s not the case now.
-With Multichannel funnels in Google Analytics, you’ll be able to know which was the initial source of visit for your final conversion.
-It shows you how people travelled through your different marketing channels to make purchases.
-It’s an eye opener for the marketers who spend a lot in marketing campaigns.
+With Multichannel funnels in Google Analytics, you’ll be able to know which was the initial source of visitors for your final conversion.
+It shows you how people traveled through your different marketing channels to make purchases.
+It’s an eye-opener for marketers who spend a lot on marketing campaigns.
 They’ll know which marketing channels are actually contributing to the sales.

 The multichannel funnel provides four important reports, which give great insights to help you optimize marketing campaigns.